goldenberg/mnistified/README.md

 * Depending on the product motivation, we'd likely want to be able to load multiple versions of the MNIST models: either with different sets of weights or different architectures or both.

+* The current implementation verifies that the model is working as expected by executing unit tests that classify known images.
+If we expect the weights to be regularly updated, unit tests are probably not the right implementation for QA.
+Instead, we'd implement a QA process that verifies the model's output on a representative set of data, and compares it to known baselines.

+* For a pure TensorFlow environment, [Tensorflow Serving](https://tensorflow.github.io/serving/) might be a good choice to manage the retraining lifecycle.